jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 Proejct2: Document Classification and Information Extraction:
 Model Development:
 * Developed a model to classify pages within PDF documents and extract information.
+* Used Multi-modal transformers to fine-tune the model on the custom datasets.
+Utilized to combine images and spatial information (text and bounding boxes).
 * Showcased the model on Hugging Face with Gradio.
 Technologies Used:
 * OCR Tools: Tesseract, PaddleOCR, Keras-OCR, Amazon Textract, Google Vision.
-* Multimodal Transformers: Utilized to combine images and spatial information (text and bounding boxes).
 Performance:
 * Achieved an F1 score of approximately 94%.
 * Model capable of classifying pages and extracting information.
+Additionally, Dataset preparation was a huge problem for us at the beginning.
+So we create a semi-automatic tool which helps us to prepare a larger base of dataset.
+So basically the model was trained with close to 20 documents and we used the same model to do predictions on other documents.
+After predictions we did a manual review for the documents correctly annotated.

 Project3: Named Entity Recognition (NER) and Dataset Annotation:
 * NLP Models Applied: BERT, RoBERTa, XLM-RoBERTa, Deberta.